 A site where a permanent RAO or Solution has been submitted to MassDEP which is reopened due to change in MCP cleanup standards.

-These task codes are not to be used to correct deficiencies in a previously submitted Phase II III or IV report.
+These task codes are not to be used to correct deficiencies in a previously submitted Phase II, III or IV report.

 Task Code 2.5.1 - Phase IV Status Reports

 Per the MCP, it is required that this status Report be submitted every six months.
 Therefore, only 2 status reports per year shall be reimbursed, unless required on a more frequent basis by MassDEP or the MCP (e.g. Imminent Hazard).
 The claimant shall attach a copy of the MassDEP letter requiring the more frequent status reports, as backup for the additional incurred costs, to the submittal to the Board with the Application for Reimbursement.
-Remedial Monitoring Reports associated with this report will be reimbursed under task code 2.22 at the required MCP frequency.

-Task Codes 2.6.1, 2.6.1.1, and 2.6.3 - Phase V, ROS, and Temporary Solution Status Reports
+Task Codes 2.6.1, 2.6.1.1, and 2.6.3 - Phase V, ROS, ROS Opinion, and Temporary Solution Status Reports

 Per the MCP, it is required that these status Reports be submitted at a minimum of every six months.
 Therefore, only 2 status reports per year shall be reimbursed, unless required on a more frequent basis by MassDEP.
 The claimant shall attach a copy of the MassDEP letter requiring the more frequent status reports, as backup for the additional incurred costs, to the submittal to the Board with the Application for Reimbursement.
-Remedial Monitoring Reports associated with these reports will be reimbursed under task code 2.22 at the required MCP frequency.

 An active remedial system is where an remediation system is operating on a regular basis during the reporting period.
 For remediation involving injections or extractions, if an injection /extraction event occurs during the reporting period, it is considered to be an active remediation system.
 A system operated solely to perform O&M is not considered to be an active system.